Bangor Choral Festival

 Proceeds in aid of Christ Church Development Fund

-Note - starting time of concert is provisional.
+Note - starting time of concert is now confirmed - 2:30 pm.

 The Clare Chorale will be leading the praise at the annual evening harvest thanksgiving service.
 There will be a supper following the service in the church hall.